incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/nft.md

 Description: Introduction to NFTs in pDEX v3
 ---

+## Before Going Further

+Please read through the tutorials on [key submission](../accounts/submit_key.md) and [UTXO cache](../accounts/utxo_cache.md) for proper balance and UTXO retrieval.
+Skip these parts if you're familiar with these notions.

 ## What is an NFT?
 An NFT is a pDEX Access Token, introduced in the new pDEX v3 to enhance privacy when interacting with the pDEX.
 Do you wonder if this NFT is the same as the Non-Fungible Token in the wild?
 The answer is no. In the context of pDEX v3, an NFT